Straight to the Point

 If you’re looking to buy a Vitamix blender, chances are you’re overwhelmed.
 There are more than a dozen Vitamixes out there, and they all sound confoundingly similar.
 What’s the difference between the Vitamix A3300 Ascent and A3500 Ascent?
 Or the Vitamix Professional-Grade vs. Professional Series models?
 Adding to the confusion: There is indeed a wide variance in functionality and price between all of the different Vitamix models.

-If you’re looking for a quick answer about the best Vitamix, here’s the TL;DR version: Our long-time favorite high-end blender is the Vitamix 5200 Professional-Grade Blender.
+If you’re looking for a quick answer about the best Vitamix, here’s the TL;DR version: Our long-time favorite blender is the Vitamix 5200 Professional-Grade Blender.
 It’s expensive, but it's also by no means the highest-priced Vitamix.

 However, we were curious about how other Vitamixes stack up (including some of the pricier, newer touchscreen models).
-So, we rounded up 11 popular ones and put them through the paces.
+So, we rounded up 13 popular ones and put them through the paces.

 How We Tested the Vitamix Blenders

 Here's the thing: When you get a Vitamix, you're guaranteed a powerful blender that works pretty well.
-Our goal wasn't to determine which Vitamixes were the best and the worst, as we stand by our long-term favorite the 5200, and a lot of these blenders' utility ultimately comes down to what features you want and what you intend to use them for.
+Our goal wasn't to determine which Vitamixes were the best and the worst, as we stand by our longtime favorite the 5200, and a lot of these blenders' utility ultimately comes down to what features you want and what you intend to use them for.
 Instead, we wanted to establish a performance baseline and share any helpful UX observations to serve as more of a guide when determining which Vitamix is right for you.

 The Tests

-- Green Smoothie Test: We blended 15 grams of 1-inch kale stems, 30 grams of kale leaves, four ounces of frozen pineapple, and eight ounces of orange juice in each blender.
+- Green Smoothie Test: We blended 15 grams of one-inch kale stems, 30 grams of kale leaves, four ounces of frozen pineapple, and eight ounces of orange juice in each blender.
 We blended the smoothies for 15 seconds, then poured six ounces of it through a fine mesh strainer and weighed, in grams, the fibrous material that remained to gauge blending efficiency.
 We continued to blend the rest of the smoothie for one minute, again strained and weighed the amount of fibrous material left in the remaining smoothie, and noted the smoothie's final texture and aeration.

 - Peanut Butter Test: For our second test, we made peanut butter in each blender with two cups of roasted, unsalted peanuts.
 On models with variable speeds, we blended the peanut butter first at medium speed, while agitating the contents with the tamper, for 30 seconds.
 (Models with just two speeds were tested first on low).
 After 30 seconds, the consistency of the peanut butter was evaluated, then blended for an additional 10 seconds.